 The Seine is France’s longest navigable river.
 Starting in Burgundy, the Seine flows out of the Côte d’Or region through Paris and across Normandy.

 A cruise here is ideal for history lovers.
 At Vernon, you can visit the gardens of Giverny which inspired Monet.
 In Les Andelys, you’ll discover the historical Chateau-Gaillard, built by Richard the Lionheart when the country was ruled by England.
 And the final stop is normally Rouen, the city where Joan of Arc was burnt at the stake.
 This last stop is also a good base for visiting the nearby Normandy beaches, famous for the D-Day landings of the second world war.

 Best for: Fairytale castles and epic landscapes

-If you have a cruise booked or you are looking to get a date planned in the diary for your next dream cruise, make sure you are covered and don’t forget to take out your specialist cruise travel insurance today.
+If you have a cruise booked or you’re looking to get a date planned in the diary for your next trip, don’t forget to take out your specialist cruise travel insurance today.